 The possibility of being exposed to criminal liability is one of the scariest things most people can imagine.
 Especially for those who have never before dealt with the criminal justice system, the entire process can be confusing and disorienting.
 It is especially tough trying to navigate such a complex bureaucracy on your own.
-At The Law Offices of Lloyd Long, our experienced Philadelphia criminal defense lawyers are here to guide you through the process from the start and fight to bring your case to a successful resolution.
+At The Law Offices of Lloyd Long, our experienced criminal defense attorneys in Philadelphia are here to guide you through the process from the start and fight to bring your case to a successful resolution.
 Below, we explain how to find out if a bench warrant or an arrest warrant has been issued in your name and what to do when you learn one has.

 How Do I Know if There is a Bench Warrant Against Me in Philadelphia?